gourab-rout/POC_FHIR_API/pocfhir/readme.md

 # POC FHIR

-This is a POC to connect FitBit and 23andMe api.
+This is a POC to get data from FitBit API and 23andMe api.

 ## FitBit API
-This API returns heart rate time series data by calling a Fitbit endpoint.
+This API returns heart rate data by calling a Fitbit endpoint.
 The Fitbit endpoint is OAuth2 secured.
 The access token is currently hard-coded as mule community edition does not provide oauth2 module.
-The token expires after some interval may result in 'Response code 401 unauthorized' error

 ## Testing FitBit API
 The cloud url for testing - http://pocfhir.cloudhub.io/api/fitbit